 Wipers remove water and dirt on the windshield for a clearer view of the road.
 That said, their rubber blades that come into contact with the glass must be changed regularly.
 But how do you replace them by yourself?
 Moreover, how will you know when to replace the blades?
+These items are a part of general vehicle maintenance, and need to be replaced over time.

 The easiest way to know is when you hear a squealing or grinding noise at each pass of the blades.
 This means that they’ve been damaged or have reached the end of their lifespan.
 Aside from that, you also have to look for streaks of water or a milky residue after every wipe.
 Some drivers resolve this one by cleaning the blades with a rag, but if the streaks are still there, then it’s time to have them replaced.
 Here’s how.